mongodb/docs/source/administration/configuration.rst

    configdb = 10.8.0.12:27001
    chunkSize = 64

-You can specify multiple :mongodb:setting:`configdb` instances by specifying hostnames and ports in the form of a comma separated list.
-In general, avoid modifying the :mongodb:setting:`chunkSize` from the default value of 64, [#chunksize]_ and *should* ensure this setting is consistent among all :option:`mongos` instances.
+You can specify multiple :setting:`configdb` instances by specifying hostnames and ports in the form of a comma separated list.
+In general, avoid modifying the :setting:`chunkSize` from the default value of 64, [#chunksize]_ and *should* ensure this setting is consistent among all :option:`mongos` instances.